 This is an update to our October 2020 pensions briefing on what Brexit could mean for pension schemes.

 The UK formally left the EU on January 31, 2020.
 During the implementation period that followed the UK remained a member of the single market and customs union and continued to be subject to EU rules.
 That period ended at 11pm on December 31, 2020 when a “no deal” Brexit was avoided thanks to the trade deal set out in the EU-UK Trade and Cooperation Agreement (TCA).

 Both during the implementation period and now that it has ended, the situation for pension schemes remains broadly unchanged.
 However, there are certain practical consequences as we explain in this briefing.

-The effect of Brexit on UK pension schemes
+The effect of Brexit on UK pensions law

 Much of UK pensions legislation is derived from EU Directives or CJEU decisions, particularly in relation to equality and final salary scheme funding.
-The UK statutory instruments which affect these requirements will broadly remain unchanged following the end of the transition period.
-For example, Section 62 of the Pensions Act 1995, which included an equal treatment rule in occupational pension schemes, and the provisions of the Equality Act 2010, which govern how schemes treat surviving civil partners and same sex spouses, will remain in effect and it is not expected that any of this legislation will be changed or repealed immediately following December 31, 2020.
-These areas of pensions legislation are well-established and it seems unlikely that there would be the political desire to make any changes in the immediate future.
+It remains broadly unchanged following the end of the implementation period and is not expected to change significantly in the short term.
+Equality and scheme funding, in particular, are well-established areas of UK pensions law and regulation, and it seems unlikely that there would be the political desire to make any changes for now.

 However, there may be some changes and divergence from EU law over time.
 Theoretically the UK government could repeal some legislative requirements.
 In addition, any future decisions by the CJEU will not be binding on the UK courts (although the courts may have regard to such decisions if the decisions are “relevant”).